Shenzhen Special Zone Daily

 Shenzhen Special Zone Daily (深圳特区报), also known as Shenzhen Tequ Bao or Shenzhen Special Zone Post or Shenzhen Special Economic Zone News or Shenzhen SEZ News, is a simplified Chinese newspaper published in the People's Republic of China.

-The newspaper, launched on May 24, 1982, is the organ newspaper of the Shenzhen Municipal Committee of the Chinese Communist Party.
+The newspaper, launched on May 24, 1982, is the official organ of the Shenzhen Municipal Committee of the Chinese Communist Party.

 History

 Shenzhen Special Zone Daily was inaugurated on May 24, 1982, and it is the first special zone newspaper in China.